carlossalasamper/inversiland/README.md

 >
 > In any case, this solution is not a whim, since to organize the content of the container of each module, the [tagged bindings](https://github.com/inversify/InversifyJS/blob/master/wiki/tagged_bindings.md) feature of Inversify is used.

-#### Provider Injection
+#### Local Provider Injection

+We may only want to get the services provided locally in a module without those that have been imported from other modules with the same `ServiceIdentifier`.

-We will use the `@provided` decorator when we want to inject a provider into another provider that belongs to the same module (`CatsModule`).
+Use the `@injectProvided` decorator when you want to inject a service into another that belongs to the same module (`CatsModule`).

-In the same way, we can use the `@allProvided` decorator to obtain an array with all providers registered with that identifier.
-This would be the decorator equivalent to Inversify's `@multiInject`.
+In the same way, we can use the `@multiInjectProvided` decorator to obtain an array with all providers registered with that identifier.

+In any case, it is almost never necessary to be so explicit about the origin of the services, so the recommendation is to use `@inject` and `@multiInject` by default.

 ```typescript
 // cats/CatsService.ts